For a downloadable/printable list of current programs with scheduling and pricing, click here.

 Aphasia is an impairment of language, affecting the production or comprehension of speech and/or the ability to read or write.
 Aphasia is always due to injury to the brain-most commonly from a stroke.
-Aphasia Group Therapy is led by a board certified speech-language pathologist to help stroke survivors with aphasia practice communication strategies and engage in language exercises and activities.
+Aphasia Class is an entry level class led by a board certified speech-language pathologist targeting word finding, understanding, and social connection to others with aphasia.

 Brain Fit Music Therapy